Alertbase docs

 - Pause noisy monitors instead of ignoring them.
 Then tune the target or intent.

-Example change webhook shape event: change_detected or change.detected timestamp: time the event was sent job: id, url, nickname, and watch type change: percent changed, text changes, screenshot URL, and summary fields when available
+Example change webhook shape event: change_detected or change.detected timestamp: time the event was sent job: id, url, nickname, and watch type change: text changes, screenshot URL, and summary fields when available

 Schedules and credits